Postop Instructions for Shock Wave Lithotripsy

 - You can obtain good pain relief by taking two acetaminophen (Tylenol) every four hours while awake for the first several days.
 You may also get a prescription for pain pills.
 You can use these prescription pain pills in addition to acetaminophen every four hours.
 Many prescription pain pills have acetaminophen (Tylenol) in them.
 Do not take more than 4000 mg acetaminophen per day.

 - You may also be given a prescription for tamsulosin (Flomax), this helps relax the urinary system to help with passage of stones.
 This also decreases stent pain if you have a stent.
 Take this once or twice daily.

-YOU WILL NEED TO GET AN X-RAY (KUB) TWO WEEKS AFTER SURGERY.
+YOU WILL NEED TO GET AN X-RAY (KUB) OR ULTRASOUND TWO WEEKS AFTER SURGERY.
 THIS WILL HELP DETERMINE HOW MUCH STONE HAS PASSED AND WHAT THE NEXT STEP WILL BE

-- At times, the pain can be so severe that the above measures will not provide relief.
+At times, the pain can be so severe that the above measures will not provide relief.
 If that happens, or if there is fever, vomiting and you are unable to keep down your pills, it is time to go to the emergency room for intravenous fluids and intravenous pain medications.
-We do not have intravenous fluid or pain medication available through the doctors or the office (due to narcotics laws).
+We do not have intravenous fluid or pain medication available through the doctors or the office.
 You do not need to call the doctor when pain becomes this severe.
 It is best to go directly to the emergency room promptly so they can get you comfortable, and the doctors there will contact us as needed.

 Contact us to request an appointment or ask a question.
 We're here for you.